 - Control and alignment: Maintain long-term shareholder alignment and control over participation

 - Investor relations: Expand EquipmentShare’s investor network beyond the traditional venture ecosystems to aid in the strategic growth of the company

 Process and timeline

-EquipmentShare listed on CartaX in August.
-Once onboarded, the CartaX team then analyzed the company’s needs and proposed a liquidity structure, or the total volume that eligible shareholders were permitted to transact.
+EquipmentShare onboarded on CartaX in August.
+The CartaX team then analyzed the company’s needs and proposed a liquidity structure, or the total volume that eligible shareholders were permitted to transact.
 For this transaction, EquipmentShare allowed employees and early investors to sell a portion of their equity based on a set participation cap.